 Trip Journal - You will record the different sites that are visited, what you saw, what interested you most, and note the historical significance for psychology of each in a daily journal.
-For a second part of your entry, you will discuss what you learned at each site.
+In addition, you will discuss what you learned at each site.
 This will help you assimilate the different aspects of each site and the particular areas of the course that each site may be pertinent.
-The third part of your journal entry will have you discuss how this information can help you in your major or future career.
 The trip journals will be subject to review by the professors at any time during the trip.
 It should always be up-to-date!

 Museum Activities - Each museum will have an activity that is to be started and/or completed at the museum.
-The museum activities should be labelled and written in the daily journal in a separate area of the journal and on its own page.
+The museum activities should be labelled and written in the daily journal on a separate page.

-PowerPoint Site Presentation - Each student will develop a 3 to 5 slide PowerPoint presentation about one of the sites related to the history of psychology that was visited while in Europe.
+PowerPoint Presentation - Each student will develop a 3 to 5 slide PowerPoint presentation about one of the sites related to the history of psychology that was visited while in Europe.
 The slide show should include pictures of the site, information about the site, what can be learned from the site about psychology, and how the site relates to psychology.
 The presentations may be posted on Scholar for all students to view.

-Biography and PowerPoint Lesson (Mini-lecture) - You will get to choose from a list of psychologists one that interests you.
+PowerPoint Lesson (Mini-lecture) - You will get to choose from a list of topics.
 The topics will be announced through Scholar and listed in a Google doc.
 Put your name beside the topic you want.

-For your PowerPoint lesion, you will prepare a one-page handout that includes an outline of the material in your lesson and PowerPoint slides that provide the information in the lesson.
+You will prepare a one-page handout that includes an outline of the material in your lesson and PowerPoint slides that provide the information in the lesson.
 Your lesson should include at least two sources (one can be your textbook).
 The sources should be reliable.
-You should have a cover slide with the title and your name.
-You should limit the lesson slides to three (3), and have a References slide.